Luxury hotel barges

-Île-de-France and Paris
+Île-de-France cruise and boating information

 Map of the waterways